Choosing a Cloud-Based Application

 - For all UW Medicine records, you must have a BAA and DSA in place with the service provider.
-For more information, see the UW Medicine IT Services page on Cloud Computing.
+For more information, refer to the UW Medicine IT Services page on Cloud Computing.

 - The service provider must notify the UW in the event of an information security breach or other release of University information or any other incident which potentially threatens the security, integrity or availability of the stored records.

 - The terms of the agreement should not require the University to indemnify the service provider against legal responsibility for their actions.

 Please note, cloud services are covered by the same rules regarding appropriate use that govern all other computing resources.
 For more information, refer to the UW’s Appropriate Use Guidelines.